manojkumar211/Capstone-Classification/README.md

 max       99.000000
 Name: SkinThickness, dtype: float64

-- In BloodPressure column, we find the minimum value is 0 which mean that the person need medical emergency treatment and minimun BloodPressure level will be 80 as per medical rule.
+- In SkinThickness column, we find the minimum value is 0 which mean that the person need medical emergency treatment and minimun SkinThickness level will be 80 as per medical rule.
 So, we are going to replace the 0 values with measure of central tendency methods like mean or median.
-Since the BloodPressure column has outlies need to use median method only to replace the 0.
+Since the SkinThickness column has outlies need to use median method only to replace the 0.

 - This column does not have any null values.
 - This column has outlier.